NoodlFroot/ClippingNode/README.md

 ClippingNode
 ============

-Provides a CCNode type which can be used for clipping the visible area of children
+Provides a CCNode type [CCScissorNode] which can be used for clipping the visible area of children

-This is particularly useful in combination with CCMenuAdvanced.

 This has been sourced from:
 * http://www.cocos2d-iphone.org/forum/topic/32102
 * http://www.cocos2d-iphone.org/forum/topic/19341
 * http://www.learn-cocos2d.com/2011/01/cocos2d-gem-clippingnode/

+* Forked from https://github.com/njt1982/ClippingNode for cocos2d v3 work

 Usage
 ======